 Meet Our People

-As Relay’s managing director of talent, Cherise Cota leads the Talent team’s mission to find, support, and develop a diverse, high-performing staff.
-Cota continuously conducts research into staff development and hiring best practices, and she leads the organization’s Diversity Steering Committee, which works to ensure a diverse and vibrant workplace culture at Relay.
+Cherise Cota serves as Relay's chief of staff.
 Before joining Relay, Cota served as a senior director of talent initiatives at YES Prep Public Schools in Houston, Texas where she led the talent acquisition team, the teacher performance evaluation system, and several other cross-functional initiatives.
 She began her career as a 5th and 6th grade teacher in the Houston Independent School District and YES Prep, eventually becoming a co-school leader at its East End Campus.
 She received her B.A. in Spanish at the University of Kansas, and received her M. Ed.
 From National Louis University.

 As founding dean of Relay Delaware, Christine Eisenhauer oversees all aspects of teacher training in the First State.
 As a native Delawarean, she is thrilled to be leading Relay Delaware in her home state and providing teachers with the knowledge and skills to be effective teachers for their PK-12 students.